GabrielSlima/NomadGuide/README.md

 # Nomad Guide
-This is a list of places to visist with types of visa, requirements and cost to get it
+This is a list of places to visist and live with types of visa, requirements and cost.
+The main pourpouse is to organize and give an overall idea of what each country has as system for helping people around the world.

 ## North America